jg2235/stockappworld/docs/class9/module0/lab1.rst

 |                                                                                              |
 +----------------------------------------------------------------------------------------------+

-For now we are finsihed working with VSCode and we can turn our attention to getting F5 Distributed Cloud tenant access verified
+For now we are finished working with VSCode and we can turn our attention to getting F5 Distributed Cloud tenant access verified

 The following steps will guide you through the initial setup to access the Distributed Cloud Console and complete user access customizations.
 We will then verify pre-configured objects such as Namespaces, CE's, Virtual Sites and the vk8's clusters.
 These